fatinshahira/271616-STIA1113-A191-Project/README.md

 All members in this group complete this assignment by doing their parts.
 For complete this assignment, we areb using many method such as Next Day Delivery, Same Day Delivery, Prepaid Box And Envelope, Pos Ekspress and so on.
 Before we write the java program, we need to write and finish the pseudocode and flowchart first to find certain values.

 # Pseudocode

+Pseudocode for main Method

+Start

+Call method choice()

+End

+Pseudocode for main.choice Method

+Start

+Declare variable as following :

+1. Display “Main Menu”

+			Call line()

+			Display “1.
+Next-Day Delivery”

+			Display “2.
+Same-Day Delivery”

+			Display “3.
+Prepaid Box and Envelope”

+			Display “4.
+Pos Express”

+			Display “5.
+Receipt”

+			Display “6.
+Exit”

+Pseudocode for case next day delivery

+1. Start

+2. Declare class for mainmenu

+3. Declare variable for choice

+4. Display “menu”
+4.1) display “1.
+Input your data”

+4.2) display “2.
+Return to Main Menu”
+5. input =0, type, weight

+Int zone

+Output “customer”+i

+Output “enter your packges type :”
+Display customer

+Input first packagetype

+Convert packagetype to uppercase

+WHILE packagetype not equal to “X”

+Input weight

+Input zone

+WHILE zone more than five THEN

+Display “Invalid Input”

+Input zone

+WHILE zone less than or equal to five THEN

+break

+Call calCharge method

+Display packagetype and charge1

+totalcharge1[customer]=totalcharge1[customer]+charge1

+Input next packagetype

+Convert packagetype to uppercase

+Display totalcharge1[customer]

+customer=customer+1

+End

+Start

+Declare variable for charge1.

+Case 1:

+IF zone is equal to one THEN

+IF weight is below than two or equal to two thousand then

+IF weight is below than or equal to two thousand THEN

+Charge 1=4.90+(weight-500)/250X0.80

+IF weight is below than or equal to five hundred THEN

+Charge 1=4.90

+IF weight is more than two thousand THEN

+IF weight is below than or equal to two thousand five hundred

+Charge 1=10.50

+IF weight is more than two thousand five hundred

+Charge 1=10.50+(weight-2500)/500X0.50

+Case 2:

+IF zone is equal to two THEN

+IF weight is below than or equal to two thousand THEN

+Charge 1=5.40+(weight-500)/250X1.00

+IF weight is below than or equal to five hundred THEN

+Charge 1=5.40

+IF weight is more than two thousand THEN

+IF weight is below than or equal to two thousand five hundred

+Charge 1=16.00

+IF weight is more than two thousand five hundred

+charge1=16.00+(weight-2500)/500X2.00

+Case 3:

+IF zone is equal to three THEN

+IF weight is below than or equal to two thousand THEN

+charge1=6.90+(weight-500)/250X1.50

+IF weight is below than or equal to five hundred THEN

+charge1=6.90

+IF weight is more than two thousand THEN

+IF weight is below than or equal to two thousand five hundred THEN

+Charge 1=21.00

+IF weight is more than two thousand five hundred THEN

+Charge 1=21.00+(weight-2500)/500X3.00

+Case 4:
+IF zone is equal to four THEN

+IF weight is below than or equal to two thousand THEN

+Charge 1=7.40+(weight-500)/250X1.50

+IF weight is below than or equal to five hundred THEN

+Charge 1=7.40

+IF weight is more than two thousand THEN

+IF weight is below than or equal to two thousand five hundred THEN

+Charge 1=26.00

+IF weight is more than two thousand five hundred THEN

+Charge 1=26.00+(weight-2500)/500X3.50

+Case 5:

+IF zone is equal to five THEN

+IF weight is below than or equal to two thousand THEN

+Charge 1=7.90+(weight-500)/250X2.00

+IF weight is below than or equal to five hundred THEN

+Charge 1=7.90

+IF weight is more than two thousand THEN

+IF weight is below than or equal to two thousand five hundred

+Charge 1=31.00

+IF weight is more than two thousand five hundred

+charge1=31.00+(weight-2500)/500X4.00

+END

 Pseudocode no3

 Declare variable as the following :